Zhang Liang Fetching Shoe on Yi Bridge

 Why is the scene of a man holding a shoe popular in Chinese antique artworks?

-Fig 2: porcelain dish, underglaze blue, Late Ming dynasty, courtesy of the Museum of Far Eastern Antiquities, Stockholm
+Fig 2: porcelain dish with underglaze blue decoration, Late Ming dynasty, courtesy of the Museum of Far Eastern Antiquities, Stockholm